tom-odonovan/Pocket-Chef/README.md

 - Allow users to add ingredients to shopping list
     - Create a new table for shoping list
+    - Allow users to add recipes to shopping list
     - Render shopping list in HTML
     - Caluclate approximate price based on quantities
     - Check off items as they are purchased